Vivian Tu: Awards & recognition

 Since 2021, Tu has been named to the Forbes 30 under 30 and Forbes Top Creators lists.
 She has also been nominated for a Webby award, and multiple Shorty Awards, including a finalist nomination for Branded Series.
 In 2023, Tu was a Meta Visionary Voices award winner.
 In 2024, Tu won Best Personal Finance Influencer presented by Bankrate, and Networth & Chill was nominated for Best Business + Finance podcast at the 2024 iHeart Podcast Awards at SXSW.
-That same year, she also won a Visionary Voices award from TikTok, highlighting prominent and impactful AAPI content creators on the platform.
-In December, 2024, Tu won the Digital Influencer of the Year Award at the Unforgettable Gala, which celebrates the contributions of Asian and Pacific Islander celebrities, influencers and leaders.

 Her podcast has been nominated for the iHeartRadio Podcast Awards.
 In January, 2025, Networth & Chill was nominated for the iHeartPodcast Best Business & Finance Award.

-Featured in

-In December, 2023, Tu appeared on episode 1551 of The School of Greatness with Lewis Howes.
-Tu was a guest on the January 9, 2024 episode of Not Alone with Valeria Lipovetsky.
-In December, 2024, Tu was also featured on Pivot with Kara Swisher and Scott Galloway.

 Personal life

-In June, 2024, Tu married Greg Hunt, in Lake Como, Italy.
+On June 29, 2024, Tu married Greg Hunt, in Lake Como, Italy.

+Tu has been open about using and affording Botox and other cosmetic enhancements on her social media.